datacarpentry/sql-ecology-lesson/sql.md

 For example, if we wanted to look at the mass of each individual on different dates, but we needed it in kg instead of g we would use

-    SELECT year, month, day, wgt/1000.0 from surveys
+    SELECT year, month, day, weight/1000.0 from surveys

-When we run the query, the expression ``wgt / 1000.0`` is evaluated for each row and appended to that row, in a new column.
+When we run the query, the expression `weight / 1000.0` is evaluated for each row and appended to that row, in a new column.
 Expressions can use any fields, any arithmetic operators (+ - * /) and a variety of built-in functions ().
 For example, we could round the values to make them easier to read.

-    SELECT plot, species, sex, wgt, ROUND(wgt / 1000.0, 2) FROM surveys;
+    SELECT plot, species_id, sex, weight, ROUND(weight / 1000.0, 2) FROM surveys;

 ***EXERCISE: Write a query that returns
              The year, month, day, speciesID and weight in mg***